cbdallavalle/GameBoard/README.md

+## Synopsis

+This website allows users to keep track of the board games they own, rate them, and see what their friends are playing!
+The most popular website that lets people find board games, add them to a collection, rate them and friend other users is (BoardGameGeek.com)[https://boardgamegeek.com/], which is not user friendly and intimidating to new board game users.
+My app seeks to let new board game users come and start building a community with other board game users, so users can see what games are highly rated and what games their friends own that they can play together.

+## Implementation

+The project is built in React.js with Google Firebase as a backend for user authentification and database storage.
+The create-react-app was used as the starter, which documentation can be found (here)[https://github.com/facebook/create-react-app].

+## API Reference

+The board game api is taken from (BoardGameGeek)[https://boardgamegeek.com/wiki/page/BGG_XML_API2].
+Users can search for the name of a game and the api will return the names of the board games that match that searched name.
+Then users can click on the game they want to see

+## Tests

+Describe and show how to run the tests with code examples.

+## Contributors

+Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

+## License

+A short snippet describing the license (MIT, Apache, etc.)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>